 “Permanent dentures” is another term for snap-in dentures.
 You may have seen other terms for permanent dentures, like snap-on dentures, anchor supported dentures, implant dentures, or overdentures.
 Regardless of the name you may have come across, they all point to the same product: snap-in dentures.

-It’s common to confuse “permanent dentures” with all-on-four dental implants.
-However, it’s important to remember that unlike all-on-4 dental implants which are fixed, “permanent dentures” are removable and need to be replaced over time.
+It’s common to confuse “permanent dentures” with 4-on-1 full arch dental implants.
+However, it’s important to remember that unlike 4-on-1 full arch dental implants which are fixed, “permanent dentures” are removable and need to be replaced over time.